 The Species Pear: Balancing Act

 If you dare to look into the taxonomy of pears, you will find some treasures hidden in the mountains in France far outside cultivation.
 These are not “escaped” pears but subspecies that someone in taxonomy has gone to the trouble to identify and catalog.
-They exist on paper as a single line of text.
+They exist on paper as a single line of text but not found in cultivation.

 Pyrus communis var balansae